Valkure-Yip/react-practice-leaderboard/README2.md

-#leaderboard
+# leaderboard

-this is a leaderboard app modeled after the similar freecodecamp project
+This is a leaderboard app modeled after the similar freecodecamp project